AkumuOmolo-SH/Code-Challenge-1/README.md

 **#Description**

-This repository includes 3 JavaScript programs developed for Phase-01, Code challenge - 01.
+This repository includes JavaScript programs developed for Phase-01, Code challenge - 01.
+As part of the challenge, I worked on 3 problems:

 1. **Chai Calculator** – Calculates ingredients for making Kenyan chai based on the number of cups.
 2. **Boda Boda Fare Estimator** – Estimates the total fare for a boda boda ride based on distance.